Home

 • Teacher Timeline – How to pace the ELP curriculum and prep throughout your school year

-• Role Groups – Learn the ins and outs of all role groups to choose from
+• Activity Groups – Learn the ins and outs of all Activity Groups to choose from

-• Night Watch – Night watch is mandatory, please read
+• Night Watch – Night watch is a fun, optional part of ELP - please read

 • Student Curriculum – A student historical overview and questions for the classroom and while on site